Pinterest Hidden Image

 ground up cocoa powder and walnuts in a food processor to make no bake brownies.Pin

-Step 1: Blitz the walnuts, cocoa powder, espresso powder, and sea salt in your food processor to a fine crumb consistency.
+Blitz the dry ingredients (walnuts, cocoa powder, espresso powder, and sea salt) in your food processor to a fine-crumb consistency.

 no bake brownie mixture blended up in a food processor.Pin

-Step 2: Add the dates, hazelnut butter, and vanilla and blend again until the ingredients stick together to form a dough consistency.
+Add the rest of the ingredients (pitted dates, hazelnut butter, and vanilla) and blend again until the ingredients stick together to form a dough consistency.

 no bake brownies in a tray with pink flowers and a small jar of hazelnut butter in the background.Pin

-Step 3: Press the raw brownie mixture into a baking pan lined with parchment paper.
+Press the thick brownie batter into a baking pan lined with parchment paper.
 Smooth it down using the back of a spoon.

 hero shot of chocolate ganache with a spoon showing the texture.Pin

-Step 4: Make a batch of vegan chocolate ganache or vegan nutella.
-Meanwhile, chill the brownies in the fridge to help them firm up.
+Make a batch of vegan chocolate ganache or vegan nutella.
+Meanwhile, chill the brownies in the fridge to help them firm up for easier slicing.

 a tray of no bake brownies being slathered with chocolate ganache using a pallet knife.Pin